iter8-tools/docs/docs/getting-started/first-release.md

     Once the application components are ready, the Iter8 controller will trigger the routing template defined in the routemap.
 As a consequence, the `VirtualService` `httpbin` will be updated to distribute traffic between versions based on the weights.

+### Verify Routing

+You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
+Requests will be handled equally by both versions.

 ## Modify weights (optional)

 ```shell